 Mr. Samuel J.B.
-Pollock, the Chair of the board of Directors, has served as a member of the board of directors of Fraser Papers since April 2004.
+Pollock, the Chair of the board of Directors, served as a member of the board of directors of Fraser Papers between April 2004 and April 2010.
 On June 18, 2009, Fraser Papers, together with its subsidiaries, initiated a court-supervised restructuring under the Companies' Creditors Arrangement Act (Canada) ("CCAA") in the Ontario Superior Court of Justice and shortly thereafter obtained similar relief pursuant to Chapter 15 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the District of Delaware.
-Fraser Papers remains under creditor protection pursuant under the provisions of the CCAA with its stay of proceedings having been extended by the court under February 28, 2011.
+Fraser Papers remains under creditor protection pursuant under the provisions of the CCAA with its stay of proceedings having been extended by the court on February 28, 2011.